bartswierz/pizza-website/README.md

 https://pyzzabytes.netlify.app/

 ## Learning Project ##
-I built this project to put what I learn in my JavaScript udemy course to the test by putting away the videos and only utilizing MDN documentation, stackoverflow, blogs, and other online resources for learning.
+I built this project to challenge myself on the material that I learned from my JavaScript udemy course.
+I put away the videos and only utilizing MDN documentation, stackoverflow, blogs, and other online resources to work through my project.
 I wanted to avoid being stuck in tutorials and wanted to really challenge myself with a project that would require me to get familiar with JavaScript and DOM manipulation.
-Through this project, I was able to really get a better grasp of what I have seen during the videos, and made the topics so much more clear looking back at them now.
-This approach of putting away the videos allowed me to think outside the box and get my hands dirty trying to implement everything I have learned through the udemy course.
+Through this project, I was able to get a good grasp of what I have seen during the videos, and made the topics so much more clear looking back at them now.
+This approach of putting away the videos allowed me to think outside the box and get my hands dirty trying to implement everything I had learned through the udemy course.
 I also added an extra level of difficulty by adding bootstrap to the mix.
 I have used bootstrap in the past very lightly for a simple blog post for an assignment but I wanted to get better at bootstrap 5.
-It was a great experience and really enjoyed every minute of this project.
+It was a great experience and really enjoyed every minute.
+This project is great because it is one that I can continously add new features to as my skills as a developer improve.

-## Built Using ##
+## Built With ##

 * HTML
 * CSS